Full course description

 Tuesdays, Wednesdays and Thursdays from 5:30pm - 9:30pm

-This course is a hybrid training course that includes online self-study, online presentations, and interactive support with the instructor.
-In-person training labs will be scheduled during the class days and times.
+This course includes online presentations, interactive support with the instructor, and in-person training labs during the class days and times.
 Clinical experience will also take place in HCC provided local healthcare facilities.

 Lab location: HCC Dale Mabry Campus 4001 W Tampa Bay Blvd.
-Tampa, FL 33614 Allied Health Buidling Room DALH217
+Tampa, FL 33614 Allied Health Buidling Room DALH229

 Course technology requirements: Desktop computer, laptop computer, Chromebook or tablet with internet connection and Chrome browser.
 Though a mobile phone will work, it may make doing online work more challenging.